 The Biobbles Pop Up & Display Case Exhibition

 The Biobbles Pop Up was an “off space” designed as a satellite meeting point for relaxation and communication.
-Visitors to the space could sit and talk as well as enjoy a five-part exhibition that including projects ranging from “silly science” to “serious science” as well as projects that focused on “reinterpreting” traditional Korean cultural goods through the imagination of those who have come to that culture from other countries.
-These works were of particular interest because they were able to show how cultures can converge through a cosmo-political vision by simply applying the imagination during the creative process.
+Visitors to the space could sit and talk as well as enjoy a five-part exhibition that including projects ranging from “silly science” to “serious science” as well as projects that focused on “reinterpreting” traditional Korean cultural goods through the imagination of those who have come to that culture from outside the country.
+These “hybrid” works were of particular interest to all, because they were able to show how cultures can converge through cosmo-cultural vision and what role the imagination can play in reshaping traditions.
 The resultant projects are clear examples and proofs that traditions are constantly evolving into new forms while at the same time are able to retain their intrinsic meaning.

 Fig. 1.
 Biobbles Pop Up Café Space with Blow Up Chairs and Display Cases

-The Biobbles Pop Up Space is a follow up project of the Digital Art Week Seoul 2014 and the Virtually Switzerland in Seoul project.
-Exhibitors were mostly taken from those participating in the festival and included: Biocon Labs, Arthur Clay, Simone Carena, The Curious Minded, and Monika Rut, Wayne de Fremery and Andrew Davidhazy.
+The Biobbles Pop Up Space is a follow-up project of the Digital Art Week Seoul 2014 and the Virtually Switzerland in Seoul project.
+Exhibitors were mostly taken from those participating in the festival and included: Biocon Labs, Arthur Clay (CHE), Simone Carena (ITL/KOR), The Curious Minded (CHE), and Monika Rut (POL), Wayne de Fremery (KOR) and Andrew Davidhazy (USA), amongst others.

 DNA Bubble Blower by The Curious Minded